lilysimon351/pdp/README.md

 # pdp
-Website redesign by changing the layout and styles [pdpufa.ru](https://pdpufa.ru/)
+Redesign website by changing the layout and styles [pdpufa.ru](https://pdpufa.ru/)